algolia/api-clients-automation/README.md

 > `Error: The operation couldn’t be completed.
 Unable to locate a Java Runtime.`

-Java is not located in your PATH, either source the right `.bash_profile`, `.zshrc` file or do the following command in this repository:
+Java is not located in your PATH, either source the right `.bash_profile`, `.zshrc`, etc. file or do the following command in this repository:

 ```bash
 echo 'export PATH="/usr/local/opt/openjdk/bin:$PATH"' > .bash_profile && source .bash_profile